jae0/adapt/README.md

 # Data

-The data are obtained from: https://github.com/ishaberry/Covid19Canada.
+Currently, the data are obtained from: https://github.com/ishaberry/Covid19Canada.
 This is a data repository maintained by:

 Berry I, Soucy J-PR, Tuite A, Fisman D. Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
 CMAJ.
 2020 Apr 14;192(15):E420. doi: https://doi.org/10.1503/cmaj.75262